charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 sudo apt -y install cuda-toolkit-12-3
 ```

-and lastly setup python, either with `conda`, `uv` or `pip`.

-> **NOTE:** WSL will shutdown if no shell is running, so you need to leave a terminal open on your machine.
+Lastly, set up Python with `conda`, `uv`, or `pip`.
+We will assume you know how to do that.
+Then, you can set up any Python-based Huggingface model.
+The choice is yours.

 </details>

-And with that you should be able to use a Python environment with CUDA in a linux environment, hosted by Windows.
+This setup allows you to run a Python environment with CUDA in a Linux subsystem on Windows.

-With the linux subsystem we can setup a job for our service to run every 4am.
+Once the Linux subsystem is set up, you can configure a job to run your service daily at 4 am.
-Setup a cronjob with `crontab -e` with the following syntax
+To do this, use `crontab -e`on WSL and add the following syntax:

 ```crontab
 30 4 * * * cd ~/path/to/project && start-service
 ```

-## Dithering, from a grey-scale photo to binary-black/white

-When translating a photo from grey-scale to black-white (meaning binary here), we need to account for the error when we cannot represent grey.
-This is called [error diffusion/dithering](https://en.wikipedia.org/wiki/Dither) and is a well known issue.
-The default dithering algorithm on most systems is [Floyd-Steinberg dithering](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering),
-which is the most numerical accucate way of doing it.
+> **NOTE:** WSL2 will shut down if no shell is running, so you’ll need to leave a terminal open on your machine.

+## Dithering: Converting Grayscale Images to Black-and-White

+When converting a grayscale image to black-and-white (binary), we lose subtle gray shades.
+To handle this, dithering (or error diffusion) is used.
-It works by splitting the error associated with going from grey to either black or white into the neighboring pixels, moving from top left.
+This technique helps simulate grayscale by spreading the error from converting a pixel to black or white across nearby pixels.
+More details can be found [en.wikipedia.org/wiki/Dither](https://en.wikipedia.org/wiki/Dither).

+The most common dithering method is [Floyd-Steinberg dithering](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
+It works by calculating each pixel's error (the difference between its gray value and black/white) and distributing it to surrounding pixels.
+This creates the illusion of more shades and smoother transitions, even in a binary image.

-So if $$*$$ is the current pixel, the error would be distributed like this;
+Starting from the top-left corner and moving through each pixel, the error is diffused to neighboring pixels.
+If $$*$$ represents the current pixel, the error is spread out like this:

 $$
 \begin{bmatrix}